sentinel-hub/custom-scripts/sentinel-1/orm_index/README.md

 **Example 2**

-Changes in quality of incoming waters due to higher density of algae in the Persian Gulf.
+Changes in quality of incoming waters due to algae density change in the Persian Gulf.

 ![A2](fig/fig2.jpg)
 [Show in EO Browser.](https://sentinelshare.page.link/a7F6){:target="_blank"}